 Colour is particularly important for brands, as it can be used to accentuate key brand colours throughout the design - as shown below with the use of purple appearing throughout the email design.

 Sizes & DPI

 Something to take note of, is to seldom use an image which is drastically larger than it needs to be and let the drag and drop editor scale it down.
 This can lead to problems with various email clients as well as making the email slow to load for recipients.

 Also, make sure your images are saved at either a 72dpi or 92dpi resolution.
-Having DPI values much higher than this usually indicates the image was initially intended for printing and would make the size of the file in kb/mb much larger and cumbersome.
+Having DPI values much higher than this usually indicates the image was initially intended for printing and would make the size of the file (in kilobytes or megabytes) much larger and cumbersome.

 The colour profile of the image is another thing to take into account.
 If you have been provided with an image(s) that was intended for print, then it may be in a CMYK colour profile.
 This is not what you want for emails.
 Make sure your images are either in an RGB or an Indexed colour profile.

 Another important point to be aware of is the format in which you save your images.
 Typically, for graphics (eg. social media icons, logos, graphics requiring transparency) the file format should be a PNG, otherwise if transparency is not required, a .JPG image will suffice.